 The Grand Canal divides Venice in a curved shape, from the world-famous Piazza San Marco to the train station and the carriageway that connects the island with the mainland.

-The first time I set foot in Venice, I decided to just walk along the Grand Canal.
-I wanted to discover what the Serenissima has to offer without a map in hand and preferably without getting lost in the intricacy of the city.
+The first time I set foot in Venice, I decided to walk along the Grand Canal.
+I wanted to discover what the Serenissima has to offer without a map in hand and preferably without getting lost in the city’s intricacy.

 It took me a few hours to make it to Rialto Bridge.
 Not because it is that long a walk, but because I stopped countless times to take in the beauty of the island.
 As Fermo, the florist philosopher in the movie said, “Le cose belle sono lente!”
 (Beautiful things take time!)